AleIan2025/Gastric_Signal_Processing_Toolbox---GSPT-/README.md

 <img width="982" height="663" alt="SD_selection_choice" src="https://github.com/user-attachments/assets/ff0d5fca-ab87-44a0-8203-381928b3492c" />

-These parameters only affect the level of strictness of one of the quality evaluation methods implemented in GSPT (see the **Dominant frequency (DF) standard deviation (SD) selection** section below for more details); they do not alter the values of the extracted gastric features.
+These parameters only affect the level of strictness of one of the quality evaluation methods implemented in GSPT (see the **Dominant frequency (DF) consistency selection** section below for more details); they do not alter the values of the extracted gastric features.

 If the Set Custom Thresholds option is selected, the three DF range thresholds can be freely adjusted, as shown in the following figure.